disaster123/ioBroker.signifylights/README.md

 ### DISCLAIMER

-This project is not affiliated or related to WIZ, Signify or Philips.
+This project is NOT affiliated with, funded, or in any way associated with WIZ, Signify or Philips.
 All brand and product names are trademarks or registered trademarks of their respective holders.
 Reference to a company or a product name does not imply approval or recommendation of that company or product to the exclusion of others.